DarioB92/sunbell_rf/README.md

 ### FAQ
 1) Can I use for...
 Sure
 2) Will work on my curtrains?
-Yes, push both buttons on the reciever and send a command for the choosen channel. n.b. this will exclude your remote
+3) Yes, push both buttons on the reciever and send a command for the choosen channel.
+N.B. this will exclude your remote

+  To Radaelli, I'm really impressed, the quality of the PCB it's astonishing!